-Financial assets measured at FVTPL comprise equity instruments that the Company has not irrevocably elected to classify at FVOCI and derivatives.
-This category also includes debt instruments whose cash flow characteristics fail the SPPI criterion or are not held within a business model whose objective is either to collect contractual cash flows, or both to collect contractual cash flows and sell.
-Securities sold short are classified as held for trading and recognized at fair value.
+Financial assets measured at FVTPL comprise equity instruments that the Company has not irrevocably elected to classify at FVOCI, derivatives, and debt instruments that are not held within a business model whose objective is either to hold to collect contractual cash flows or both to hold to collect contractual cash flows and sell or whose cash flow characteristics fail the SPPI criterion.
+Debt instruments are measured at amortized cost if they are held within a business model whose objective is to hold to collect contractual cash flows that represent solely payments of principal and interest.